nhrones/WebUI_Hello/readme.md

 See:
 https://github.com/webui-dev/deno-webui

-WebUI is not a web-server-solution nor a framework.
+Deno-WebUI is not a web-server-solution nor a framework.

-WebUI allows you to use any web browser as a GUI, with Deno(Typescript) in the backend and HTML5 in the frontend.
+Deno-WebUI allows you to use any web browser as a GUI, with Deno(Typescript) in the backend and HTML5(javascript) in the frontend.
 All this in a lightweight portable lib.

 ## WebUI Docs:
 https://webui.me/docs/2.5/#/

-## Deno WebUI
+## Deno-WebUI
 https://github.com/webui-dev/deno-webui

 ## Example app